Tibetan Medicine Three year Course syllabus

 - Three specific small intestine disorders

-- Three specific large intestine disorders
+- Six specific large intestine disorders

-- Bladder: physiology, pathology, diagnosis and therapies.
+- Bladder disorder: physiology, pathology, diagnosis and therapies.

-- Two specific bladder disorders
+- Three specific bladder disorders